project-sunbird/sunbird.org-docs/developer-docs/upgrading.md

 To take a backup of Elastic Search databases:

 1. Run the following script to take the backup: `./backup_elasticsearch.sh`
-2. Note down the snapshot name as it will be required if you need to perform restore.
+2. Note down the snapshot name as it will be required if you need to restore it.
-3. Snapshot name will be displayed in screen after backup operation.
-Example: `"snapshot":"snapshot_31_10_2018061552"`
+3. The snapshot name is displayed on the screen after taking the backup. **Example:** `"snapshot":"snapshot_31_10_2018061552"`

 > **Note:**
 > - Executing the command creates the backup file at **/etc/elasticsearch/backup**.
-> - If you encounter *permission denied* error, run the script with sudo.
+> - If you encounter a *permission denied* error, run the script with sudo.
-> - If you encounter *repository_exception*, restart the elasticsearch service and run the backup script.
+> - If you encounter a *repository_exception*, restart the elasticsearch service and run the backup script.
 > - To restart the elasticsearch service, run the following command: `sudo systemctl restart es-1_elasticsearch.service`

  4. Elasticsearch backup includes the following databases: